 A master franchise is an arrangement where the franchisor grants a franchisee the right to sub-franchise within a territory.
-A master franchise is therefore a good opportunity for investors with sufficient finance to develop a network of franchises in a territory.
-To successfully develop the network of franchises, it’s important for the master franchisee to be familiar with the local market, to have relevant experience in the industry and good management skills.
+A master franchise is a good opportunity for investors with enough finance to develop a network of franchises in a territory.
+You’d need be familiar with the local market, have relevant experience in the industry and good management skills.

 What is a buy to let franchise?
 Why would you buy one and what is the process?

 A buy-to-let franchise is a specific type of franchise in the property market.
-By buying a buy-to-let franchise, you will be purchasing a letting agency where your profits will be made through a commission on the sale of property.
+By buying a buy-to-let franchise, you’ll be purchasing a letting agency where your profits will be made through a commission on the sale of property.